-The departments in the School have a long tradition of successfully preparing students for professional positions in industry, for graduate and professional schools and for positions as secondary mathematics and science teachers (a high priority in the Commonwealth).
+The departments in the College have a long tradition of successfully preparing students for professional positions in industry, for graduate and professional schools and for positions as secondary mathematics and science teachers (a high priority in the Commonwealth).
 We offer high quality, laboratory-rich experiences and all of our labs are directed by faculty members and not graduate students.
 All majors are assigned a faculty adviser in their major department to support them as they plan their programs of study and consider career choices.
 Talk to a Millersville graduate, and you will invariably hear of a faculty mentor who took a personal interest in that alumnus and helped to guide the development of his or her career.

 I am pleased you are taking the time to research the science and mathematics programs at Millersville University.
 Feel free to contact me with your questions or comments at Robert.Smith@millersville.edu

 Dr. Robert T. Smith